About Us

 Exploratory Center Network and Community of Practice

-Our ideal location in the National Capital Region, hosted at the only school of public health in Washington, DC, presents us with the unique opportunity to leverage the power of novel geospatial datasets and research co-generation with governmental and non-governmental partners to research the health and equity impacts of climate change mitigation and adaptation actions from local to global scales.
+Our ideal location in the National Capital Region, hosted at the only school of public health in Washington, DC, presents us with the unique opportunity to leverage the power of novel geospatial datasets and research co-generation with governmental and non-governmental partners to research solutions for enhancing health resilience from local to global scales.

-The REACH Center is part of a larger network of 21 exploratory centers across the United States funded by the National Institutes of Health (NIH) to foster the exploration of transdisciplinary approaches to address the complex challenges associated with climate change.
+The REACH Center is part of a larger network of 21 exploratory centers across the United States funded by the National Institutes of Health (NIH) to foster the exploration of transdisciplinary approaches to address complex environmental challenges.

 Image